svx/k8-traefik/docs/tutorial.md

 A [*ServiceAccount*](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/service-account-v1/#ServiceAccount "Link to ServiceAccount API docs") provides an identity for processes that run in a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/ "Link to Kubernetes docs about Pods"), and maps to a *ServiceAccount* object.
 <!-- markdownlint-enable -->

-When you authenticate to the API server, you identify yourself as a particular user.

-Create a file called `00-account.yml`, with the following content:
+Create a file called `00-account.yml` with the following content:

 ```yaml title="00-account.yml"
 apiVersion: v1